Ludicon/spark.js/README.md

     Whether to encode the image using an as sRGB format.
 This also affects mipmap generation.
 The `srgb` mode can also be inferred from the `format`.
 Default: `false`.

   - **`normal`** (`boolean`)
     Whether to interpret the image as a normal map.
-This affects automatic format selection favoring the use of `"bc5"` and `"etc-rg"` formats.
+This affects automatic format selection favoring the use of `"bc5"` and `"eac-rg"` formats.
 Default: `false`.

   - **`flipY`** (`boolean`)
     Whether to vertically flip the image before encoding.
 Default: `false`.